shazilqureshi91-droid/clean-girl-nails/README.md

 ## Deploy
 1. Unzip this package.
 2. Upload the contents to a GitHub repo (or directly into Vercel if possible).
-3. Import to Vercel — auto-detects Next.js, just deploy.
+3. Import to Vercel — it will auto-detect Next.js, just deploy.
 4. Share your .vercel.app link anywhere (Pinterest, socials, etc).